Indian River Lagoon Aquatic Preserve’s Island Designation System

 For the latest up-to-date designation info, check out our Maps page.

-Islands designated as “Conservation” are those with important ecological resources and should not to be used for recreational activities.
-Islands included in this category contain important native habitats that serve as nesting or foraging grounds for listed species.
-Conservation Islands are marked on the interactive maps with a red “!” symbol, and blue signage is installed on these islands and visible when on the water.
-Note: Not all conservation islands have these signs installed yet.
+Islands designated as “Conservation” are those with important ecological resources and should not to be used for recreational activities, including landing vessels or walking around.
+These islands contain important nesting or foraging grounds for listed species and humans or pets can impact these birds.
+Conservation Islands are marked on the interactive maps with a red “!” symbol, and blue signage is installed on these islands is visible from the water.
+Please do not access these islands.

-Islands receiving a recreation designation are the islands managed under the Spoil Island Project.
-These islands are better suited for supporting recreational activities and are managed in a manner that promotes sustainable recreation.
+Recreation Islands are managed under the Spoil Island Project.
+These islands are better suited for recreational activities and are managed in a manner that promotes sustainable recreation.
 Recreation Islands are marked on the interactive maps with a green tree symbol and most contain designated camping and picnic sites with tables, fire rings, and grills.
 For more information about camping and sustainable use of the islands, please check out the pages under the Visitor Information Page.

 Financial support for BC49 Critical Wildlife Area in-water markers was provided by the Fish & Wildlife Foundation of Florida, Inc. through the Conserve Wildlife Tag grant program.